cristhian-munoz007/elba-blog/src/blogs/el-chante.md

 *Transcript*

 El Chante is a platform for people to team up with a roommate and rent properties that otherwise would be unaffordable for them.
 The idea was born since most of our friends in Costa Rica and El Salvador live with their parents even thought they've said multiple times that they'd like to move away.
 What's the problem?
-Well, one of the problems...
-Money.
+Well, culture, money, and ease of finding a good place and a good configuration.

 #### The Oportunity

 We start switching into why it's a good idea, and what's the market we can take bites from.
 Show some big numbers that call attention, start globally and then narrow down to your specific market.

-There's two important things here:
+Important things here:

 1. Investors are looking for size (SanFran VCs at least need you to reach millions for them to put the money.)
 2. Investors are looking for growth (for example: oil is big, but it won't be in the future.)
 3. Investors are looking for quick turnover (can you reach your audience quickly and be in the market? timing is everything!)